mshanghai570/redgifs-ios/README.md

 # redgifs-ios
-An RedGifs app for ios.
+A RedGifs app for ios.